peteroupc/peteroupc.github.io/bernsupp.md

 Usually _g_ is a polynomial, but can also be a rational function (ratio of polynomials) or another function with an easy-to-implement Bernoulli factory algorithm.

 Meanwhile, _f_(_&lambda;_) can be any function that maps the closed interval [0, 1] to itself, even if it isn't continuous or a factory function (examples include the "step function" 0 if _&lambda;_ < 1/2 and 1 otherwise, or the function 2\*min(_&lambda;_, 1 &minus; _&lambda;_)).
-If the function is continuous, if can be approximated arbitrarily well by an approximate Bernoulli factory (as a result of the so-called "Weierstrass approximation theorem"), but generally not if the function is discontinuous.
+If the function is continuous, it can be approximated arbitrarily well by an approximate Bernoulli factory (as a result of the so-called "Weierstrass approximation theorem"), but generally not if the function is discontinuous.

 To build an approximate Bernoulli factory with a polynomial: